henriqueacribeiro/warehouse-store-sync/README.md

 ## How was it made?

-Both applications (warehouse and store) use Java 11 with Spring framework.
+The warehouse application was built using Java 11 with Spring framework.

+The store application was built using C# along with .NET 6.

 The communication between them is performed using a message broker, and the data is stored in a MySQL database.

 It is possible to run the application on containers using Docker, isolating it from the system.